dkout/6.013/proposal/proposal.md

 	- Dimitris Koutentakis
 date: \today
 header-includes:
-	\usepackage{geometry}
+	\usepackage[margin=1in]{geometry}
 	\usepackage{graphicx}
 ---

 # Overview

 We want to learn to design, build and analyze microstrip filters.
 After all, what could be cooler than a useful circuit with no lumped components.
-We hope that we will be able to build a system for detecting which WiFi channel (out of two) is in use with a single antenna, without any lumped-circuit filters or signal processing.

 # Filter Design Process